joshuarooijakkers/robust_conjugate_MOGP/README.md

 # robust_conjugate_MOGP

-This repository contains the code and experiments for our paper, *Robust and Conjugate Multi-Output Gaussian Processes*.
+This repository contains the code and experiments for the paper, *Robust and Conjugate Multi-Output Gaussian Processes*.
+It provides several robust multi-output Gaussian process regression methods.

 [📄 Read the paper on arXiv](https://arxiv.org/abs/2510.26401)